dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
  right
 it's a self-reinforcing
-thing so yeah because you know what what are people going to learn they're going to learn languages that will give them a job
+thing so yes because you know what are people going to learn they're going to learn languages that will give them a job